Efficient Input-Constrained Impulsive Optimal Control of Linear Systems with Application to Spacecraft Relative Motion: Problem Background

 \begin{problem}[Basic Impulsive Control] Find $\bm{u}(\cdot)$ to minimize $J(\bm{u}(\cdot))$ (Equation~\ref{eq:BasicCost}) such that the dynamics (Equation~\ref{eq:BasicDynamics}) are satisfied. \end{problem}

-Problem~\ref{prob:BasicProblem} is a moment problem of the same form given in Neustadt \cite{neustadt1964} whose optimal solution is a sum of delta functions, i.e. the input is an atomic measure.
+Problem~\ref{prob:BasicProblem} is a moment problem of the same form given in Neustadt \cite{neustadt1964}, whose optimal solution is a sum of delta functions, i.e. the input is an atomic measure.
 In its primal form, this problem is difficult to solve due to its infinite dimensional nature.
-The dual form of the problem can be derived from the Lagrangian, which takes the form
+However, in the dual setting, the problem is conveniently reformulated as the following convex semi-infinite program \begin{problem}[Basic Dual Problem]